droosma/blog/content/post/first-opentelemetry-exporter/index.md

         - debug
 ```

-With this file in place, all that is left is to run the following command and take it for a spin, you should see the logs, metrics and traces being logged to the console.
+Finally, with the configuration set, execute the following to see logs, metrics, and traces displayed in the console:

 ```bash
 /tmp/dist/otelcol-custom --config=config.yaml